nlwmode/yosys/docs/source/getting_started/scripting_intro.rst

    :caption: A section of :file:`fifo.ys`, generating the images used for :ref:`addr_gen_example`
    :name: fifo-ys

-The first command there, :yoscrypt:`echo on`, uses :cmd:ref:`echo` to enable command echoes on.
+The first command there, :yoscrypt:`echo on`, uses `echo` to enable command echoes on.
 This is how we generated the code listing for :ref:`hierarchy_output`.
 Turning command echoes on prints the ``yosys> hierarchy -top addr_gen`` line, making the output look the same as if it were an